Improving dementia communication

-Poor communication can cause confusion, frustration, stress and withdrawal in not only people living with dementia, but also those around them.
+Poor communication can cause confusion, frustration, stress, and withdrawal, in not only people living with dementia, but also those around them.
 According to the World Health Organisation (WHO), there are nearly 10 million new cases of dementia across the world every year.
-With the total number of people with dementia projected to increase by 250% over the next 30 years, supporting patients, carers and families through the associated communication challenges is crucial.
+With the total number of people with dementia projected to increase by 250 percent over the next 30 years, supporting patients, carers, and families through the associated communication challenges is crucial.

 Professor Wray is a linguist whose work on dementia communication developed out of her specialism in formulaic language – prefabricated strings of words that we seem to process faster than expected and with less effort.
 Obvious examples are “see you later”, “what do you think you’re doing?”, and “mind where you’re going”.

 Professor Wray says, “I got interested in these strings of words a long time ago and I wrote many papers and books trying to understand the social and cognitive reasons why we use them.

 “When we’re processing language, there’s often a risk of overloading ourselves as we try to manage ideas, recognise and retrieve words and structures, and embed and retrieve subtle implications underlying the words.
 Formulaic language offers us shortcuts for expressing common messages, so we use less processing power.”
 She describes this as the linguistic equivalent of using a jar of sauce in cooking, rather than making a sauce from scratch.

 After Professor Wray published her award-winning book on formulaic language in 2002, her attention was drawn by a colleague in the USA to the language of people with Alzheimer’s, which features a great deal of formulaic language.